 On the flip side, some companies are taking the NFT game seriously.

-Shortly after, Adidas and Prada made https://slowfactory.earth/ they’d be launching a community-driven project known as “Re-Source.”
+Shortly after, Adidas and Prada made slowfactory they launched a community-driven project known as “Re-Source”.

-The NFT itself will be a virtual composition made up of 3,000 user-submitted photos.
+The NFT itself is a virtual composition made up of 3,000 user-submitted photos.

-Most interesting, the 3,000 fans whose submissions are accepted will earn ongoing royalties from any future sales of the mosaic.
+Most interestingly, the 3,000 fans whose submissions were accepted will earn ongoing royalties from any future sales of the mosaic.

 And while fashion brands, in particular, have been fast to jump on the trend, they’re not the only ones.

 NFTs cannot be falsified or duplicated.
 And, importantly, the technology behind NFTs creates a permanent, unalterable chain of custody.
 This is why many see NFTs as the perfect vehicle for verifying the authenticity of collectibles.